History of fluid mechanics: Millennium Prize Problem

 In 2000, the Clay Mathematics Institute put forth the Millennium Prize Problems, which are seven unsolved mathematical problems which are deemed to be the most difficult and illusive.
 One of which is the fluid mechanics problem of Navier–Stokes existence and smoothness, which deals with the mathematical properties of the Navier-Stokes equations.
 The statement of the problem, as proposed by Charles Fefferman, goes as follows: Prove or give a counter-example of the following statement:

 In three space dimensions and time, given an initial velocity field, there exists a vector velocity and a scalar pressure field, which are both smooth and globally defined, that solve the Navier–Stokes equations.The prize sparked interest in the problem.
-In 2016, mathematician Terrence Tao published "Finite time blowup for an averaged three-dimensional Navier–Stokes equation", where he invents an "averaged" version of the equations and shows that it exhibits breakdown.
+In 2016, mathematician Terence Tao published "Finite time blowup for an averaged three-dimensional Navier–Stokes equation", where he invents an "averaged" version of the equations and shows that it exhibits breakdown.
 He suggests a program for constructing a blowup solution to the true Navier-Stokes equations.
 In September 2025, Google DeepMind announced it had used machine learning techniques to uncover "the first systematic discovery of new families of unstable singularities" in the equations of fluid flow.